mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-spinal-decompression-therapy.md

 Spinal decompression is beneficial for all of these problems, whether they are caused by a herniated disc or a disc injury caused by a degenerative disease.
 This is due to the fact that it increases blood circulation to the spine and assists dislocated spines in returning to their original position.

 ## Post-decompression therapy
 Post-decompression therapy is necessary to ensure that your target regions are relaxed and pre-conditioned for chiropractic manual treatment.
-Chiropractic adjustments complement your spinal decompression program by correcting your mechanical and structural misalignments.
+Chiropractic adjustments complement your spinal decompression programme by correcting your mechanical and structural misalignments.

 ## How are results measured?

 As with any medical treatment, the outcome of spinal decompression therapy will vary depending on the patient, the doctor, and the procedure used.
 Patients do not usually feel a great deal of relief after the first treatment.
 Relief should be apparent after several spinal decompression sessions.
 In some cases, patients may need to accomplish their entire treatment plan before experiencing complete symptom relief.

-For back pain due to disc herniation, radiculopathy, sciatica or other degenerative conditions, get in touch with Clinic 27 for a thorough health assessment and care program that will set you on the path to self-healing.
+For back pain due to disc herniation, radiculopathy, sciatica or other degenerative conditions, get in touch with Clinic 27 for a thorough health assessment and care programme that will set you on the path to self-healing.

 REFERENCES: